grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 </CodeGroup>

-The value of `my_counter` will be 3 (if you run it one single iteration - i.e. without specifying --iterations or --duration).
+The value of `my_counter` will be 3 (if you run it for one single iteration - i.e. without specifying `--iterations` or `--duration`).

-Note that there is currently no way of accessing the value of any custom metric from within JavaScript.
-Note also that counters that have value zero (`0`) at the end of a test are a special case - they will **NOT** be printed to the stdout summary.
+Note that there is currently no way to access the value of any custom metric from within JavaScript.
+Note also that counters that have a value of zero (`0`) at the end of a test are a special case.
+They will _NOT_ print to the stdout summary.

 ### Gauge _(keep the latest value only)_